nebvx/codewars/README.md

 - Each file is named after the problem it solves, with a brief comment describing the challenge.
 - Solutions are organized by problem difficulty or kata rank when possible.
+- Katas I’m still working on are placed in the `in-progress/` folder.
+These may be incomplete or contain experimental code.

 ## How to Run